 - Upflow dual tank design to prevent clogging

-Some of the things this filter will remove from your water include silt and sediment as it runs on a Granular Activated Carbon System.
-However, you need to be made aware of the some red flags this raises for some people.
+Some things this filter will remove from your water include silt and sediment as it runs on a Granular Activated Carbon System.
+However, you need to be made aware of some red flags this raises for some people.

 Since Hahn’s product focuses on removing chlorine from water, it might pose a problem in your house’s pipes because bacteria, yeast, mold, and viruses would be free to grow without the presence of chlorine.

-This part of the system uses catalytic media in order to attract calcium ions.
+This part of the system uses catalytic media to attract calcium ions.
 This process makes your water crystalline, which makes it easier and safer to consume.
 It is unclear if this product is a descaler, a water softener, or both.
-This situation can pose a problem for Hahn’s image as it might be a situation of false advertisement.
+This situation can pose a problem for Hahn’s image, as it might be a situation of false advertisement.

 Therefore, this filtration system needs some further definitions to be made about it on the company’s website and product packaging before a decision can be made as to what it really does.